-Package Leaflet: Information for the User
+Package leaflet: Information for the user

-PENTASA® 500 mg Prolonged Release Tablets Mesalazine
+PENTASA[®] 1 g Prolonged Release Tablets Mesalazine

-Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

 - Keep this leaflet.
-You may need to read it again - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you only.
+You may need to read it again. - If you have further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you only.
 Do not pass it on to others.
 It may harm them even if their signs of illness are the same as yours. - If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 See section 4.